rostchri/gnegraph/README.md

 * Simple Library for defining graphs (consisting of subgraphs, nodes and edges) in DSL-Syntax

 ## Installing
-* Put the following in your Gemfile gem 'gnegraph', :git => 'https://github.com/rostchri/gnegraph.git'
+* Put the following in your Gemfile:

+		gem 'gnegraph', :git => 'https://github.com/rostchri/gnegraph.git'

 ## Usage